Schwalbe Tires: Structure

-Schwalbe Tires is based in Reichshof-Wehnrath near Cologne, Germany, as of 2018 through 2021.
+Schwalbe Tires is based in Reichshof-Wehnrath near Cologne, Germany.
 Manufacturing is carried out in their Indonesian factory, which is co-owned with its Korean joint-venture, production partner, PT Hung-A, and in its Vietnamese factory.
+Ralf Bohle GmbH is headquartered in Reichshof.
+Its parent company is Schwalbe Holding GmbH.
+Ralf Bohle GmbH also includes subsidiaries in England, France, Italy, the Netherlands, and the United States.
+In the 2023 fiscal year, the company generated revenues of €237.5 million and employed an average of 312 staff members.